-The experimental program is based on a scenario where an almost instantaneous pool water draindown occurs and the fuel elements are exposed to an atmosphere of steam and air.
+The experimental program is based on a scenario where the pool loses all water in a short time and the fuel elements are exposed to an atmosphere of steam and air.
 Fast heat-up and igniting is expected and the propagation of the Zr-fire is investigated.
-This scenario is different from the events in Fukushima Daiichi and addresses what happens if SFP tighness is globally lost.
-Analytical activities are needed to link both scenarios.
+This is a scenario quite different from the events in Fukushima Daiichi.
+The analytical activities, however, may link both scenarios.
 They are part of the joint research project and involve calculations with severe accident codes, such as MELCOR, ATHLET or ASTEC.